AlexDobeck/aFramework.Events/README.md

 This library provides two EventEmitters: RedisQueue and RedisEvents, providing easy Queues and Pub/Sub functionality for use in a multi-instance or a sever farm environment.

 RedisQueue provides Queuing functionality.
-Exactly one subscriber will recieve the event, if the listener fails to complete succesfully (throws an error or otherwise doesn't complete), the event will be requeued and free to grab by another (or the same) client.
+Exactly one subscribed process will recieve the event, if any listener on that process fails to completely process the event (throws an error) the event will be requeued and handled by another subscribed process.

 RedisEvents provides Pub/Sub functionality.
 Every subscriber will recieve every event which occurs while they are listening.